 Under the Company’s Articles of Association, at every Annual General Meeting, at least one-third of the Directors who are subject to retirement by rotation, are required to retire and may be proposed for re-election.
 In addition, any Director who was last appointed or re-appointed three years or more prior to the AGM is required to retire from office and may be proposed for re-election.
 Such a retirement will count in obtaining the number required to retire at the AGM.
 New Directors, who were not appointed at the previous AGM, automatically retire at their first AGM and, if eligible, can seek re-appointment.

 However, the Board recognises the Code’s recommendation that all Directors should stand for re-election every year, and whilst not a requirement, the Board has decided to adopt this recommendation as best practice.
 As such, all Directors will retire from office at the Company’s forthcoming AGM.
-It is the intention of all Directors to stand for re-appointment.
+It is the intention of all Directors, apart from George Elliott as explained above, to stand for re-appointment.

 Financial and Business Reporting